 - Conversational writing is a much more effective SEO practice.
 It is harder to stuff keywords when you write conversationally in your post.

-10. Social Media Strategy?You will need a social media strategy if you want to generate leads and customers.
-To get started you will need valuable content creation.
-With social media, you can start with a very basic strategy.
+When you learn the top social media marketing trends, you can start with a very basic strategy.
 The trick is to find one thing that works and do it consistently.
-Start a social media strategy, follow these simple steps:

 - Open a small business account on the social media platform that your target market uses.